 A low-code platform can help banks achieve this, while also minimizing technical debt in the long term.
 It does so with:

 Studies show that “80% of consumers are more likely to make a purchase when brands offer personalized experiences.”
 The risk of not personalizing is high too: Gartner found that brands risk losing 38% of customers to poor personalization efforts.

-Enabling unique, personalized digital experiences for customers will differentiate leaders from the laggards.
-Same goes for the various B2B customers of independent software vendors (ISVs) in the banking industry.
+Enabling unique, personalized digital banking experiences for customers will differentiate leaders from the laggards.
+Same goes for the various B2B customers of independent software vendors (ISVs) in the banking industry for core banking software.

-Low code can make such personalization not only possible, but also scalable and effective.
+Banking Low-code can make such personalization for the financial services industry not only possible, but also scalable and effective.
 For instance, a 65-year old, California-based credit scoring and financial data analysis company personalized the lending experience for over 1,500+ banks with WaveMaker.
-Low code powers this with:
+Low-code powers this with:

 Not all banks and financial institutions have the luxury of large in-house technology teams to build their applications.
 Several specialized ISVs who develop apps exclusively for the banking and financial services industry, are in need of efficient ways to build and reuse application components.

 As we speak today, the financial services industry is going through a sea change.
 From being a supporting function, IT today shapes business models, operations and even service delivery entirely.
-And as PWC recommends, simplifying legacy systems, taking SaaS beyond the cloud, adopting robotics/AI, and preparing enterprise architecture to connect to anything — from enterprise databases and big data to IoT — will become top priority for global players in the financial services industry.
+And as PWC recommends, simplifying legacy systems, taking SaaS beyond cloud based core banking low-code, adopting robotics/AI, and preparing enterprise architecture to connect to anything — from enterprise databases and big data to IoT — will become top priority for global players in the financial services industry.

 Banking Low-code can offer the speed, flexibility, and customizability needed to create personalized banking experiences for customers.

 Explore WaveMaker use cases for banking & financial services